These vegan and gluten free peanut butter chocolate chip cookies are rich and delicious. They melt in your mouth – everyone loves these!

 Instructions

-Preheat oven to 350 degrees.
-In a large bowl, mix up your ground flax seed meal and water and let sit for a few minutes so it can gel up.
+- Preheat oven to 350 degrees F. In a large bowl, mix up your ground flax seed meal and water and let sit for a few minutes so it can gel up.

-Bake until cookies are golden, 12 to 14 minutes.
+- Bake at 350 degrees F until cookies are golden, about 12 to 14 minutes.
 These cookies are fragile when warm, so cool for about 10 minutes on sheets; transfer cookies to racks to cool completely.

 adapted from Everyday Food